Ricardosgeral/relier/README.md

  You should see number **48** in the matrix (row 40, column 8).
  Otherwise, something is not connected correctly, or I2C protocol has not been enabled (the bash file *raspbian-post-install.sh* should have done that).
-- If you want to check if the Linux service units running on reboot/shutdown are active do:
+- If you want to check if the Linux service units running on reboot/shutdown are active

+check their status

     $ sudo systemctl status rcshut
     $ sudo systemctl status shutdown_button